nomadicpeople/linux_tutorial/README.md

 Most of the content provided below is adapted from the notes for [Linux Basics Course](https://github.com/kodekloudhub/linux-basics-course) hosted on KodeKloud.
 We refer you to their Github repository if you would like to explore the full version of the course.

 ### How to use this guidebook?
+There are 9 chapters in total.
+If you are a beginner with

 Linux users: proceed to Chapter 1.

 Windows users: start with Chapter 0 to setup the Windows Subsystem for Linux.
-Launch WSL on your machine and proceed with the terminal.
+Launch WSL on your machine and proceed with the provided terminal.

 Mac users:

+Chapter 1 and 4 provide the most common commands.
+Select a section based on the topic

 # Table of Contents